nv-legate/legate.core/docs/legate/core/source/api/store.rst

 Partition management
 --------------------

-In most cases, Legate clients need to create nor manage partitions manually by themselves.
-However, there are occassions where the clients need to parallelize tasks manually, for which stores need to be partitioned manually as well.
-For those occassions, clients may want to query and update the `key` partition of each store, i.e., the partition used for updating the store for the last time.
+In most cases, Legate clients need not create nor manage partitions manually by themselves.
+However, there are occasions where the clients need to parallelize tasks manually, for which stores need to be partitioned manually as well.
+For those occasions, clients may want to query and update the `key` partition of each store, i.e., the partition used for updating the store for the last time.
 The following are the API calls for manual partition management.